Example test suites

 View test suite on GitHub or download test suite archive.

 This test suite illustrates how test cases can be displayed with specification references, when it is important to have direct traceability between test cases and normative requirements.
-The included tests cover XML and JSON validation using built-in and remote validators, for XML and JSON content received via HTTP GET requests.
+The included tests cover XML and JSON validation using built-in validators for XML and JSON content received via HTTP GET requests.
 The different syntaxes handled by each test case are further highlighted using tags.

 <archive root>